-Option 1 Option 2 D - Social / Incorporate the principle of including More research needed by DfI, Affordable social, private and affordable DfC, NIHE and Council on this Housing and housing & cross community. area.
-The need is not proven for Balanced Consider policy and mechanisms to policy response, so do not include Communities deliver balanced communities and in the Plan.
-Possible future meet all housing need / demand. subject plan or supplementary More research needed by Dfl, DfC, guidance NIHE and Council
+Option 1 Option 2 D - Social / Incorporate the principle of More research needed by Dfl, Affordable including social, private and DfC, NIHE and Council on this Housing and affordable housing & cross area.
+The need is not proven Balanced community.
+Consider policy and for policy response, so do not Communities mechanisms to deliver balanced include in the Plan.
+Possible communities and meet all future subject plan or housing need / demand.
+More supplementary guidance research needed by DfI, DfC, NIHE and Council